Sometimes a cowboy needs a little help—or three brothers—to snare a wife…

 Johnny ducked his head and turned to watch Ellie as she refilled glasses, pausing to share a word or a quick quip.
 She had a way with her customers.
 A sassy flare.
 With her other customers anyway.
 Most times, she just ignored him.
 Or teased him, like tonight, until he couldn’t think he was so damn hard.

-Her head tilted back in laughter at something a couple said to her, then turned to catch him watching her.
+Her head tilted back in laughter at something a couple said to her.
+Then she turned to catch him watching her.

 For once, he didn’t let his glance skitter away.
 He held her gaze, let her note where he looked, and then burned a slow trail down her body.